 Before coming to Australia I had never even heard of Uluru (Ayers Rock is the English name for it).
-And once I was told it was this giant rock in the middle of the Aussie Outback, I wrote it off.
-It wasn’t until I spent more time here and heard from a friend how amazing it was that I decided to give it a go — and I wish I had sooner!
-It truly is an incredible thing to see, way more than just the world’s biggest rock.
+I was told it was this giant rock in the middle of the Aussie Outback, and I kind of just wrote it off.
+It wasn’t until I spent more time in Australia and heard from a friend how amazing it was that I decided to give it a go — and I wish I had sooner!
+Uluru truly is an incredible thing to see, way more than just the world’s biggest rock.
 It’s no wonder over 250,000 people visit it every year.

 I had the opportunity to see it both at sunrise and sunset, as well as hike around the entire base!
 You technically are allowed to hike up the rock, weather permitting, but the aboriginal people that the rock belongs to, the Anangu, ask that you don’t as a sign of respect.

 The designated spot to watch the sunset it perfect, it’s amazing to see the way the rock changes color as the sun goes down.
 I was able to capture a time-lapse of the sunset, but still doesn’t even do it justice:

 The sunset is best enjoyed with a glass of champagne or a classic Aussie beer!

 The base walk is 10 km and takes about 3 hours to do.
 It’s an easy, flat walk.
 It’s amazing how the landscape changes from one side to the other, and how different the rock looks at each angle.